emilianoyoung/ai/_posts/_archive/2019-12-04-aws-ramps-up-sagemaker-tools-at-reinvent.md

         width: 700
         height: 418
   - title: "AWS beefs up SageMaker machine learning"
-    excerpt: "Amazon Web Services has expanded the capabilities of its Amazon SageMaker machine learning toolkit to address a number of challenges that enterprises confront when trying to operationalize machine learning, from model organization, training, and ..."
+    excerpt: "Amazon Web Services has expanded the capabilities of its Amazon SageMaker machine learning toolkit to address a number of challenges that enterprises confront when trying to operationalize machine learning, from model organization, training, and optimization to monitoring the performance of models in production.
+Launched at the Amazon’s re ..."
     publishedDateTime: 2019-12-05T11:03:00Z
     sourceUrl: https://www.infoworld.com/article/3487678/aws-beefs-up-sagemaker-machine-learning.html
     ampUrl: https://www.infoworld.com/article/3487678/aws-beefs-up-sagemaker-machine-learning.amp.html